iris1901/CUNA/README.md

   --model dna_r10.4.1_e8.2_400bps_hac@v4.3.0 \
   ${INPUT_DIR}/CUNA/test/test_data/test.pod5 > ${INPUT_DIR}/CUNA/test/test_data/test.bam
 ```
+We will now use the model model.epoch40.pt and model.cfg on the test dataset using CUNA's detect module.
+We will provide the model as --model PATH_TO_MODEL_CONFIGURATION_FILE,PATH_TO_MODEL_CHECKPOINT where we provide the paths to model configuration file and model checkpoint separated by a comma to --model parameter.

+Each prediction corresponds to a T base in the BAM file.
+The model will estimate whether that T originated from a true thymine or a deaminated cytosine (uracil), based on the signal pattern and context.
+The --motif T 0 argument tells the model to evaluate every T at position 0 of the window.
+The --mod_symbol U indicates that the predicted modification corresponds to uracil.

 The following command runs the detector on the test POD5 file using the trained model: